paquettm/flight_planner/README.md

 FROM TableName HAVING distance < 25 ORDER BY distance;
 ```
 - Add maps (leaflet?)
-- Actual semblance of transactions when confirming flight sets.
+- Simulate transactions when confirming flight sets.
+- Move trip storage to cookie before confirmation and to DB after.